MapServer/MapServer/mapscript/python/README.rst

     SET PATH=C:\MapServer\bin;%PATH%

 Window binary packages can be downloaded from `GIS Internals <https://www.gisinternals.com/stable.php>`.
+To ensure compatibility with the wheels, please use ``release-1911-x64-gdal-2-3-mapserver-7-2``.

-When using these packages the MapServer path will be similar to `C:\release-1911-x64-gdal-mapserver\bin`.
+When using these packages the MapServer path will be similar to `C:\release-1911-x64-gdal-2-3-mapserver-7-2\bin`.

 The mapscript wheels have been compiled using Visual Studio 2017 version 15.3 (``MSVC++ 14.11 _MSC_VER == 1911``).